 In considering the proposed amendment, account is to be duly taken of the matters noted during the GAC-GNSO facilitated discussion at ICANN58 as well as of the GAC’s public policy advice to reserve the finite list of names of the Red Cross and Red Crescent National Societies, as recognized within the International Red Cross and Red Crescent Movement, in all gTLDs.

-It is important to note that the scope of the work of this Reconvened WG did not extend to the issue of protecting the acronyms of the International Committee of the Red Cross or the International Federation of Red Cross and Red Crescent Societies (i.e., ICRC, CICR, CICV, MKKK, IFRC, FICR).
+It is important to note that the scope of the work of this Reconvened WG did not, per the GNSO Council motion of 3 May 2017, extend to the issue of protecting the acronyms of the International Committee of the Red Cross or the International Federation of Red Cross and Red Crescent Societies (i.e., ICRC, CICR, CICV, MKKK, IFRC, FICR).
 While these specific acronyms are the subject of inconsistent GAC advice and prior GNSO policy work, they are not covered by the Reconvened WG’s recommendations.

 Preliminary Recommendations

-The WG was tasked to provide the GNSO Council with consideration of amendments on prior consensus policy recommendations.
-The WG first analyzed the legal basis to confirm whether reservation protections were warranted above the 90-day claims protections adopted by the GNSO prior.
+The WG was tasked to provide the GNSO Council with consideration of amendments to prior consensus policy recommendations.
+The WG first analyzed the legal basis to confirm whether reservation protections were warranted above the 90-day claims protections adopted by the GNSO in Resolution of 3 May 2017.
 Following its analysis, the group then developed variant principles in developing the definitive list of names to be reserved.
 The WG arrived at a set of preliminary recommendations and conclusions, with initial consensus levels being determined.

 Recommendations to Proposed Amendment